Takeaways: Jackson makes history, GOP vows no 'spectacle'

 “I’m not interested in trying to play gotcha,” Hawley said as he laid out his concerns Monday, “I’m interested in her answers.”

-Fact checkers have argued Hawley is selectively choosing the cases, including many in which prosecutors in fact also sought more lenient sentences than federal sentencing guidelines.
+Fact checkers have said Hawley is selectively choosing the cases, including many in which prosecutors in fact also sought more lenient sentences than federal sentencing guidelines.

 “There have been some accusations that we cherry-picked some of Judge Jackson’s criminal cases,” Grassley said.
 “Don’t worry.
 We’re going to talk about the other ones too.”

-While Hawley jumped out in front with his questions, Cruz and other potential presidential contenders are not ready to cede the spotlight.
+While Hawley jumped out in front with his questions, Cruz, Sen. Tom Cotton, R-Ark. and others are not ready to cede the spotlight during the hearings.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.